Evolutionary Games on Infinite Strategy Sets: Convergence to Nash Equilibria via Dissipativity: Conclusions

 \section{Conclusions}

 In this \iftoggle{thesis}{thesis}{paper}, we extend notions from dissipativity theory to evolutionary games with an infinite number of strategies.
-Our novel\iftoggle{thesis}{ dynamic}{} stability results for games evolving under $\delta$-dissipative evolutionary dynamics provide a complete characterization of the technical conditions under which such stability is guaranteed.
-We both specialize our theory to monotone games, and extend our theory to $\delta$-dissipative evolutionary dynamics coupled with $\delta$-antidissipative dynamic feedback payoffs.
-Our new framework and results are applicable to much broader classes of games and dynamics than past works, recovering a handful of prior stability guarantees as special cases.
+Our novel\iftoggle{thesis}{ dynamic}{} stability results for games evolving under $\delta$-dissipative evolutionary dynamics provide a complete characterization of the technical conditions under which such stability is guaranteed. \iftoggle{longform}{We both specialize our theory to monotone games, and extend our theory to $\delta$-dissipative evolutionary dynamics coupled with $\delta$-antidissipative dynamic feedback payoffs.}{} Our new framework and results are applicable to much broader classes of games and dynamics than past works, recovering a handful of prior stability guarantees as special cases.
 This breadth is illustrated through case studies including a newly proposed variant of the classical war of attrition game.
-Interesting directions for future research include the development of sufficient conditions for $\delta$-dissipativity and $\delta$-antidissipativity from properties of a system's finite-strategy approximations, the identification and analysis of game-theoretic models and applications falling within the scope of our framework, and extensions to games with multiple populations.
-Another open problem of interest is the generalization of the invertibility requirement used in \citet[Theorem~4.6]{fox2013population} to our setting of maps between Banach spaces in order to prove $\delta$-antipassivity of payoff maps generated by smoothing of monotone games.
+Interesting directions for future research include the development of sufficient conditions for $\delta$-dissipativity\iftoggle{longform}{ and $\delta$-antidissipativity}{} from properties of a system's finite-strategy approximations, the identification and analysis of game-theoretic models and applications falling within the scope of our framework, and extensions to games with multiple populations.
+Another open problem of interest is the generalization of the invertibility requirement used in \citet[Theorem~4.6]{fox2013population} to our \iftoggle{longform}{setting of maps between Banach spaces in order to prove $\delta$-antipassivity of payoff maps generated by smoothing of monotone games.}{{Banach space setting in order to prove stability for the smoothing dynamics of monotone infinite-strategy games.}} {Finally, rigorously relating {our dissipativity theory to the stability of discrete-time continuous-strategy evolutionary games poses an interesting future research direction.}}

 \iftoggle{proofs}{